aruna-vijaykumar/ecommerce-funnel-analysis/README.md

 guest checkout, and payment options before investing further in traffic acquisition.

 **2. Investigate the 14.86% cancellation rate**
-Cancellations are uniform across all categories, which rules out product-specific issues and points to a platform or fulfillment problem — likely checkout confusion, payment failures, or delivery expectation mismatch.
+Cancellations are consistent across all product categories (ranging 14.24%–15.96%), which rules out product-specific issues and points to a platform or fulfillment problem — likely checkout confusion, payment failures, or delivery expectation mismatch.
 Audit the post-purchase flow.

 **3. Scale email marketing**
-Email drives the highest purchase volume at the same conversion efficiency as other channels.
-It is the most cost-effective channel to scale — increase email list growth and campaign frequency before increasing spend on paid channels.
+Email drives the highest purchase volume at the same conversion efficiency as other channels, making it the most scalable channel to invest in based on this dataset.

 **4. Prioritize men's department marketing**
 Men's products generate more revenue ($5.74M vs $5.09M) despite fewer purchases,